-Award winning architect Philip is director of Griffiths Architects and a member of Australia ICOMOS, DOCOMOMO, National Trust of Australia (WA) and Fremantle Prison Trust.
+Award winning architect Philip is director of Griffiths Architects, WA Chapter President of the Australian Institute of Architects, a member of Australia ICOMOS, DOCOMOMO, National Trust of Australia (WA) and Fremantle Prison Trust.
 One of WA’s most experienced and respected architects, Philip has been involved with some of WA’s most iconic historic buildings including Fremantle Prison, Episcopal Palace, Government House, Central Government Buildings, and Parliament House.
 Prior to this, he was based in the United Kingdom where he worked on various heritage properties in London, Hereford, Canterbury, Bristol and Bolton.
 He provides valuable knowledge and expertise on the conservation and adaption of heritage places, and enjoys passing on the passion and knowledge of heritage to emerging architects and building owners who have, or are, thinking of acquiring heritage places.

 Qualifications and background